sarequi/Bowerbird-ID/README.md

-# Bowerbird Individual Identification
+# Bowerbird Individual Identification 🪶

-## 1. Introduction
+## 1. Intro 📚

-Since 2018, the Fusani Lab's team has been filming a population of spotted bowerbirds in Australia.
-The videos were captured in the wild using motion-triggered camera traps placed in front of the bowers, which are structures male bowerbirds build to attract mates.
+Since 2018, the Fusani Lab has been filming a population of spotted bowerbirds in Australia.
+The videos were captured using motion-triggered camera traps placed in front of the bowers, which are structures male bowerbirds build to attract mates.

 Several birds were already identified with uniquely coloured leg bands.
-However, identifying the birds on video through the leg bands is time-consuming and can be cumbersome due to physical occlusions.
+However, manual identification of the banded birds is time-consuming and not always possible due to physical occlusions.
 Furthermore, a significant number of birds, predominantly females, remain unbanded, making it difficult to track their behaviour and interactions over time.
 Automated identification of individual birds would ease the research of their behaviour.

-The project aims to automate the identification of individual bowerbirds using machine learning.
-A ResNet-type algorithm was trained to classify 16 birds on a rich dataset of video frames from 2018, and achieved a performance of 0.9877 mAP.
+This project aimed to automate the identification of individual bowerbirds using machine learning.
+A ResNet-type algorithm was trained to classify 16 birds on a rich dataset of video frames from 2018, and achieved a performance of 0.9877 mAP (Mean Average Precision).
 While the scope of this project is to identify and classify birds only within the 16 classes, this model could ultimately be able to create new categories for unbanded birds.

 This documentation covers:
 * Required environment and dependencies
 * Computational resources, with emphasis on accessing the Vienna Scientific Cluster for GPU-powered processing
-* Step-by-step data pre-processing
+* Data pre-processing
 * Model training and validation + How to use the final model
 * Lessons learned

 ## 2. Prerequisites

-### Software requirements
+### Software  👾

-A requirements.txt file is provided, listing compatible versions of all necessary libraries and packages.

-The recommended approach would be to create a dedicated virtual environment, e.g. using conda, to avoid conflicts with other Python projects, and install dependencies directly from the requirements.txt file.
+A simple approach is to create a dedicated virtual environment, e.g. using conda, to avoid conflicts with other Python projects, and install dependencies directly from the requirements.txt file, which lists the compatible versions of all necessary libraries and packages.

 ```
 conda create -n env_name python=version
 conda activate env_name
-pip install -r requirements.txt
+pip install -r lists compatible versions of all necessary libraries and packages.txt
 ```
-A yaml file is also provided.
+Another approach is to directly install the environment.
+For that, a YAML file is also provided.
 ```
 conda env create -f bowerbird_id_env.yml --name your_custom_env_name
 ```

-### Hardware requirements
+### Hardware ⚙️

+* CPU-powered

-During the initial stages of development, the functionality of the scripts for video frame extraction and preprocessing was tested on a sample of the dataset (with up to 50 instances per bird) on CPU-only machines.
-This approach validated the data processing pipeline without requiring substantial computing power.
-Once validated, the project was scaled up to the full 2018 dataset, using computational power from to the Vienna Scientific Cluster (VSC).
+During the initial stages of development, the functionality of the scripts was tested on a sample of the data (with up to 50 instances per bird) on a CPU-only machine.
+These scripts are provided as Jupyter notebook files, as these are more interactive and allowed for testing and results visualisation, and work on limited computational power.

-Both pipelines (CPU- and GPU-based) are provided on the project's GitHub repository.
+* GPU-powered

+After validation, the scripts were adapted to process the full dataset from 2018, using the computational power from to the Vienna Scientific Cluster (VSC).
 Detailed information on how to navigate the VSC is included in the supplementary material.
-For CPU-processing, the scripts are provided as notebook files, as these are more interactive.
-Meanwhile, the files requried for GPU-processing are provided as Python files, and with a matching SLURM file, as they needed to be ran through scheduled jobs at the VSC.
+The scripts are provided as Python files, with a matching SLURM file, which is only necessary when running them through scheduled jobs at the VSC.

-## 3. Data pre-processing
+## 3. Data pre-processing 🎞️

 ### Video sampling